 There’s got to be a good reason why you’re standing in front of the fridge, right?

 Some loss of brain function between perimenopause and post-menopause is so common among women as to be almost unavoidable.
-One more time, it’s that pesky midlife refusal of the ovaries to pump out the usual dosage of estrogen that is the problem causer.
+One more time, it’s that pesky midlife refusal of the ovaries to pump out the usual dosage of estrogen that causes problems.

 Women have estrogen receptors in two brain areas that control memory, and when there’s less estrogen, there are negative structural changes in those areas.